Brian Keith: Television and films

-Keith began to guest star on shows such as Hands of Mystery, Shadow of the Cloak, and an adaptation of Twenty Thousand Leagues Under the Sea in Tales of Tomorrow.
+Keith made his film debut at age 3 in Pied Piper Malone.
+He began to guest star on shows such as Hands of Mystery, Shadow of the Cloak, and an adaptation of Twenty Thousand Leagues Under the Seas in Tales of Tomorrow.
 He was in Police Story, Suspense, Eye Witness, The United States Steel Hour, Robert Montgomery Presents, and The Motorola Television Hour.
 Keith's feature film debut was in a Western for Paramount, Arrowhead (1953).
 He stayed at that studio for Alaska Seas (1954), replacing Van Heflin, and Jivaro (1954).

 Keith guest starred on Campbell Summer Soundstage, The Pepsi-Cola Playhouse, Lux Video Theatre, and The Mask and also played Mike Hammer in a television pilot directed by Blake Edwards, but the series was not picked up.

 He went to Columbia for The Bamboo Prison (1954), The Violent Men (1955), Tight Spot (1955), and 5 Against the House (1955), the last two directed by Phil Karlson.
 He was meant to support Joan Crawford in Queen Bee, but did not appear in the final film.

 He guest starred on The Elgin Hour, Mystery Is My Business, Jane Wyman Presents The Fireside Theatre, The Box Brothers, The Ford Television Theatre, Climax!, Wire Service and Studio 57.

 In 1955, Keith starred in his own series, Crusader, as fictional journalist Matt Anders.
 He continued to appear in films for Columbia, such as Storm Center (1956) co-starring with Bette Davis and Nightfall (1956) with Aldo Ray.

 In June 1956, he announced he had formed his own company, Michael Productions, and had optioned a story by Robert Blees called Cairo.